mrkkrp/zip/README.md

 ## Quick start

 The module `Codec.Archive.Zip` provides everything you need to manipulate Zip archives.
-There are three things that should clarified right away, to avoid confusion in the future.
+There are three things that should be clarified right away, to avoid confusion in the future.

 First, we use `EntrySelector` type that can be obtained from `Path Rel File`